amadyba/modelSelection_FDA/README.md

 ## Dataset

-The dataset used in this project can be found on  [CO2 emissions](https://data.worldbank.org/indicator/EN.ATM.CO2E.PC) .
+The dataset used in this project can be found on  [World Bank](https://data.worldbank.org/indicator/EN.ATM.CO2E.PC) website.

 ## Install

-This project requires R software 6 and the following R packages installed:
+This project requires R software and the following R packages installed:

    - dplyr
    - tidyr